sivatejachary/Plants_disease_detection_using-_Flask/README.md

 Upload the affected leaf of your plant 📷

-Get to know about the disease ✅
+Get to know about the disease ✅ and also provide the pesticides link

 Take necessary actions 👍